himanshuds2025/Data-Analyst-Project/[End-To-End] E-Commerce Churn & Retention Analysis/README.md

 - Executive dashboard built in Tableau Public

 ## Business Problem
-Olist is a Brazilian e‑commerce marketplace connecting sellers and customers.
-The company faces a typical retention challenge: customers stop purchasing after a certain period, and the marketing team lacks a data‑driven framework to identify which customers are at risk and what drives their departure.
+Olist is a Brazilian e-commerce marketplace connecting thousands of sellers with customers.

+Like most e-commerce businesses, customer acquisition is expensive.
+Losing existing customers directly impacts long-term profitability.

+The marketing team currently lacks a repeatable analytical framework to answer questions such as:

+- Which customers are most likely to churn?
+- Which customer segments generate the highest value?
+- What factors contribute to churn?
+- Which product categories lose the most customers?
+- How quickly do customers stop purchasing?

 ## Business Requirements